wandb/docs/docs/guides/launch/job-inputs.md

 ## Reconfigure a file

-The Launch SDK can manage also input values stored in YAML or JSON config files in the job code--a common approach in many deep learning and LLM use cases.
+The Launch SDK also provides a way to manage input values stored in config files in the job code.
+This is a common pattern in many deep learning and large language model use cases, like this [HuggingFace Tune](https://github.com/huggingface/tune/blob/main/configs/benchmark.yaml) example using Hydra or this [Axolotl config](https://github.com/OpenAccess-AI-Collective/axolotl/blob/main/examples/llama-3/qlora-fsdp-70b.yaml)).

-The Launch SDK provides a way to manage input values stored in config files in the job code.
-The `launch.manage_config_file` function can be used to add a config file as an input to the job and apply input values to the file at runtime.
+The `launch.manage_config_file` function can be used to add a config file as an input to the Launch job, giving you access to edit values within the config file when launching the job.

 By default, no run config inputs will be captured if `launch.manage_config_file` is used.
 Calling `launch.manage_wandb_config` overrides this behavior.